criticalscripts-shop/cs-boombox/README.md

 ![cs-boombox](https://i.imgur.com/GhbnoET.gif "cs-boombox")

-Looking to push your players' entertainment?\
+Looking to push your players' entertainment a step forward?\
 Give them boomboxes, stereos and more to enjoy!

 This resource is open source and you can customize it to your liking.